robP22/FileOrganizer_v0.0.1/README.md

 ﻿# FileOrganizer v0.0.1

-A **privacy-first, cross-platform desktop application** for organizing and unorganizing files with intelligent metadata-based categorization and flexible organization strategies.
+A cross-platform desktop application for organizing and unorganizing files with intelligent metadata-based categorization and flexible organization strategies.

 ## Overview